Age of Ultron: What If?

-There is a five-issue What If? miniseries centered on the Age of Ultron storyline, four issues looking at what would have happened if one of the other original five Avengers - counting Captain America rather than the Hulk as a founder - had died instead of Pym, and a fifth looking at a world where Pym is the last surviving human under Ultron's reign.
-It is collected in paperback.
+A five-issue What If? miniseries centered on the Age of Ultron storyline.
+Four issues depict what would have happened if one of the other original five Avengers – counting Captain America rather than the Hulk as a founder – had died instead of Pym, and the fifth explores a world where Pym is the last surviving human under Ultron's reign.
+The series has been collected in paperback.